 In Austria we are an island of the blessed, as is generally the case with student apartments.
-There are enough student dormitories in good quality at an affordable price.
+There are enough good quality and affordable student dormitories.
 There are now a few private individuals on the market.
 However, we see this quite unproblematically – we continue to do our “homework”.

 The advantage over other countries is that there is no excess demand in Austria.
 So far, things have always turned out well and that is of course also very important for Austria as a university location.
 In other countries it is often very different.

 The summer universities have resulted from the fact that good occupancy in the summer months is also important to us.
 Both summer universities have now developed their own momentum and are very well received, because to our knowledge there is nothing like this anywhere else.
 However, that may change in the future!